 Household refers to a family who all live in the same home.

-No. We are sorry, but at this time we cannot safely offer children’s ministry or the cry room at this time.
+No. We are sorry, but we cannot safely offer children’s ministry or the cry room at this time.
 Your children are, of course, welcome to attend with you in the adult worship, but if they are very young, please bring something to hold their attention and prevent distractions to others in attendance.
-Please utilize the Kid Korner page of our website for some great family activities and lessons.

 We currently have BOTH available but please bring your own, if possible, to help us conserve supplies.

-Not in this initial phase.
+Not at this time.
 We are encouraging all to practice quick in-and-out movements.
-Since the services are shortened, no “meet and greet” will take place, and you will have reserved seating waiting for you, there is no need to come early or stay late to fellowship at this time.
+No “meet and greet” will take place so there is no need to come early or stay late to fellowship at this time.